 - Once the air fryer is preheated, if food tends to stick to your air fryer pan, spray the bottom of the pan with cooking spray.
 Using tongs, add as much shrimp that will fit in one layer, leaving a little space between them as best you can (you may need to cook in multiple batches depending on the size of your air fryer).
 Once in the air fryer, spray the tops of the shrimp with cooking spray.
 Cook for 5 minutes.
 Using a fork, flip the shrimp, spray with cooking spray, rotate the pans if using an Instant Vortex Plus, and cook for another 5 minutes.
 Remove cooked shrimp to a fresh plate.
 Repeat these steps until all the shrimp are cooked.

 - While the shrimp are cooking, if you haven’t already done so the night before, prepare the Low FODMAP chipotle mayo.
 Cover and refrigerate until ready to serve.

 - To assemble the bowls, add the chopped romaine to the bottom of your serving bowls.
 Then, place shrimp and pineapple salsa on top of the romaine.
 Drizzle the chipotle mayo on top of everything, garnish with fresh lime slices or wedges (optional), and serve.

-- Please note: Some people react poorly to food that's spicy even if it is low FODMAP.
+- Spicy food warning: Some people react poorly to food that's spicy even if it is low FODMAP.
 Be mindful of how your body reacts to spicy food and consult your doctor or dietitian before making this recipe if you have concerns about how your body might react.

-- *If you don't have an issue with FODMAPs, you can use regular olive oil to coat the shrimp and add 1 teaspoon garlic powder to the almond flour mixture instead of using garlic-infused olive oil.
+- Garlic-infused olive oil: If you don't have an issue with FODMAPs, you can use regular olive oil to coat the shrimp and add 1 teaspoon garlic powder to the almond flour mixture instead of using garlic-infused olive oil.

 - Prep time reflects the time it takes to prepare all components of the bowl (shrimp, salsa fresca, and chipotle mayo).

-- If the cooked shrimp have cooled significantly while cooking subsequent batches, stick them in the air fryer for another 30 seconds just before serving.
+- Multiple batches: If the cooked shrimp have cooled significantly while cooking subsequent batches, stick them in the air fryer for another 30 seconds just before serving.